 You feel good every time you wear your favorite pair of shoes because they are really comfortable and easy to walk with.
 What makes a shoe that comfortable?
 It’s the insoles.
 Insoles are cushion covers that come in different colors, styles, and brands.
-They protect your feet from intense pressure brought by running, standing all day, among few others.
+They protect your feet from intense pressure brought by running, and standing all day, among a few others.
 You wear insoles because they keep you from feeling sore.
 But when you notice tear and wear on your insoles because of constant use, what’s the best thing to do?

 Let’s face it; there are no permanent insoles.
 They wear over time depending on your chosen activity, type of shoes, and the brand of insoles you’re currently using.
 It’s definitely part of the life cycle of shoe insoles.
 It is important for you to know what makes it degrade.
 From new good insoles that provided comfort, they’re now pieces of plain foam that because of constant wearing, make you vulnerable to foot conditions and injuries.
-Imagine, you bought insoles to avoid them in the first place and later in time; they will cause those unwanted problems?
+Imagine, you bought insoles to avoid them in the first place, and later in time; they will cause those unwanted problems?
 But don’t be discouraged just yet.
 There are ways to know when and how to replace an insole in a shoe.

 Signs to know the wear and tear of an insole

 Insoles depending on the intensity of their use may last from several months to several years.
 In fact, those who run miles every day and those who are on their feet all day have greater chances of low life expectancy of their insoles than those who use insoles for casual walking.
 Though the deterioration of insoles depends on several factors, you will see signs that they’re no good and must be replaced.
 The following telltales will help you with your decision to buy new inserts.

 - If you feel them hard to wear than they were original, the cushioning has taken its toll and can’t offer any more comfort.

 - Cracking on the outer shell of an insole is another sign of wearing away.